primer3-org/primer3docs/reference_docs/readme.txt

 Let's look at the input record itself:

-PRIMER_SEQUENCE_ID=example
-SEQUENCE=GTAGTCAGTAGACNATGACNACTGACGATGCAGACNACACACACACACACAGCACACAGGTATTAGTGGGCCATTCGATCCCGACCCAAATCGATAGCTACGATGACG
-TARGET=37,21
+SEQUENCE_ID=example
+SEQUENCE_TEMPLATE=GTAGTCAGTAGACNATGACNACTGACGATGCAGACNACACACACACACACAGCACACAGGTATTAGTGGGCCATTCGATCCCGACCCAAATCGATAGCTACGATGACG
+SEQUENCE_TARGET=37,21
+PRIMER_TASK=pick_detection_primers
+PRIMER_PICK_LEFT_PRIMER=1
+PRIMER_PICK_INTERNAL_OLIGO=1
+PRIMER_PICK_RIGHT_PRIMER=1
 PRIMER_OPT_SIZE=18
 PRIMER_MIN_SIZE=15
 PRIMER_MAX_SIZE=21
 PRIMER_NUM_NS_ACCEPTED=1
 PRIMER_PRODUCT_SIZE_RANGE=75-100
-PRIMER_FILE_FLAG=1
-PRIMER_PICK_INTERNAL_OLIGO=1
-PRIMER_INTERNAL_OLIGO_EXCLUDED_REGION=37,21
+P3_FILE_FLAG=1
+PRIMER_INTERNAL_EXCLUDED_REGION=37,21
 PRIMER_EXPLAIN_FLAG=1
 =

 A breakdown of the reasoning behind each of the TAG=VALUE pairs is below:

-PRIMER_SEQUENCE_ID=example
+SEQUENCE_ID=example

 The main intent of this tag is to provide an identifier for the sequence that is meaningful to the user, for example when primer3 processes multiple records, and by default this tag is optional.
-However, this tag is _required_ when PRIMER_FILE_FLAG is non-0
+However, this tag is _required_ when P3_FILE_FLAG is non-0
 Because it provides the names of the files that contain lists of oligos that primer3 considered.

-SEQUENCE=GTAGTCAGTAGACNATGACNACTGACGATGCAGACNACACACACACACACAGCACACAGGTATTAGTGGGCCATTCGATCCCGACCCAAATCGATAGCTACGATGACG
+SEQUENCE_TEMPLATE=GTAGTCAGTAGACNATGACNACTGACGATGCAGACNACACACACACACACAGCACACAGGTATTAGTGGGCCATTCGATCCCGACCCAAATCGATAGCTACGATGACG

-The SEQUENCE tag is of ultimate importance.
+The SEQUENCE_TEMPLATE tag is of ultimate importance.
 Without it, primer3 has no idea what to do.
 This sequence is 92 bases long.
 Note that there is no newline until the sequence terminates completely.

-TARGET=37,21
+SEQUENCE_TARGET=37,21

 There is a simple sequence repeat in our sequence, which starts at base 37, and has a length of 21 bases.
 We want primer3 to choose primers which flank the repeat site, so we let primer3 know that we consider this site to be important.

+PRIMER_TASK=pick_detection_primers

+The PRIMER_TASK is of ultimate importance it tells primer3 which type of primers to pick.
+You can select typical primers for PCR detection, primers for cloning or for sequencing.

+PRIMER_PICK_LEFT_PRIMER=1
+PRIMER_PICK_INTERNAL_OLIGO=1
+PRIMER_PICK_RIGHT_PRIMER=1

+We would like to pick a left primer, a internal oligo and a right primer, so we set this flags to 1 (true).
+In combination with the PRIMER_TASK this tags control which primers are picked.

 PRIMER_OPT_SIZE=18